Fairlife: Animal welfare

-While Fairlife claimed to stop sourcing milk from Fair Oaks Farms after the 2019 incident, in 2023, an undercover ARM investigation tracked shipments from Windy Ridge Dairy and Windy Too Dairy — part of Fair Oaks Farms — to a Fairlife tank in Coopersville, Michigan.
-Fairlife claimed that only a single shipment was delivered and that it was not used in any products.
+While fairlife claimed to stop sourcing milk from Fair Oaks Farms after the 2019 incident, in 2023, an undercover ARM investigation tracked shipments from Windy Ridge Dairy and Windy Too Dairy — part of Fair Oaks Farms — to a fairlife tank in Coopersville, Michigan. fairlife claimed that only a single shipment was delivered and that it was not used in any products.

-In February 2025, ARM released video footage from a 2024 investigation into Fairlife suppliers Rainbow Valley Dairy and Butterfield Dairy.
+In February 2025, ARM released video footage from a 2024 investigation into fairlife suppliers Rainbow Valley Dairy and Butterfield Dairy.
 The footage showed cattle beaten and electric-shocked, premature separation of calves from their mothers, and sick and injured cows suffering.
-In response, Fairlife issued a statement saying they would no longer source from these dairies.
-However, a class-action lawsuit submitted in 2025 includes video and still-image evidence that Fairlife continued to receive supply from these dairies, claiming Fairlife switched to nighttime transportation to conceal this.
+In response, fairlife issued a statement saying they would no longer source from these dairies.
+However, a class-action lawsuit submitted in 2025 includes video and still-image evidence that fairlife continued to receive supply from these dairies, claiming fairlife switched to nighttime transportation to conceal this.
 The lawsuit calls the 2024 footage the "worst, most widespread, egregious, systemic, frequent, and extreme cruelty and neglect yet."

+fairlife has invested approximately $30 million in its animal welfare program, which was established in late 2019.
+The company’s 2023 Stewardship Report noted that all fairlife supplier farms undergo regular third-party audits.
+The 2023 FARM Awards also rewarded fairlife’s supplier farms for excellence in animal welfare and environmental stewardship.

+Humanewashing

+fairlife has been criticized by journalists, advocacy groups, and plaintiffs in consumer litigation for engaging in humanewashing.

+Following public revelations about animal abuse at farms in its supply network, fairlife and its parent company, The Coca-Cola Company, faced multiple class-action lawsuits alleging deceptive advertising.
+Plaintiffs argued that fairlife’s animal welfare messaging led consumers to pay premium prices under the belief that the milk was produced according to higher ethical standards than conventional dairy.
+In 2022, Coca-Cola, fairlife, and other defendants agreed to a $21 million settlement to resolve these claims.

+Despite a post-law suit pledge to strengthen animal care programs and processes, fairlife has removed humane care claims from its labeling, and in 2025, it took down a "lengthy yet vague web page about its animal welfare commitments."